KarthikSaladi047/Azure-Pipeline-Project/README.md

 ## 5. Pipeline Stages:

-- 1.Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.
+- 1. Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.

     This is Terraform Configuration file(aks.tf).
     ```